André Davis

 André N. Davis (born June 12, 1979) is an American former professional football player who was a wide receiver and kick returner in the National Football League (NFL).
 He played college football for the Virginia Tech, earning first-team All-American honors in 2000.
 He was selected by the Cleveland Browns in the second round of the 2002 NFL draft.
 Davis also played for the New England Patriots, Buffalo Bills and Houston Texans in his career.
 While playing for Virginia Tech Davis appeared on the cover of Sports Illustrated.

 Early life

 Davis was the star on the Niskayuna High School track and field team, where he also played soccer.
-Due to an argument with the Soccer coach he quit and joined the football team his JR year.
 He did not begin playing football until his junior year.

 College career

 Davis accepted a football scholarship from Virginia Tech, where he was a teammate of Michael Vick.
 He scored the first touchdown for the Hokies in the 2000 Sugar Bowl game against Florida State, despite falling 46–29.
 He was awarded the Today's Top VIII Award as a member of the Class of 2002.
 For his college accomplishments, he was enshrined in the Virginia Tech Sports Hall of Fame.